jaog1992/42Urduliz/get_next_line/README.md

 > _The aim of this project is to code a function that reads and returns a line from a file descriptor._

-	This project consists of coding a function that returns one line at a time from a text file.
-After finishing this project, you will be familiar with File descriptors and the open/read/ close functions as well as with defining the correct BUFFER_SIZE for a given task.
+	This project consists of coding a function that returns one line at a time from a text file. \n After finishing this project, you will be familiar with File descriptors and the open/read/close \n functions as well as with defining the correct BUFFER_SIZE for a given task.

 ## 🛠️ Usage